A-Samod/sinhala-handwriting-recognition/README.md

 # Sinhala Handwriting Recognition

-This project is an Express.js server that utilizes TensorFlow.js to recognize Sinhala handwritten characters from uploaded images.
-It uses a pre-trained model to classify images into one of the Sinhala characters it has been trained on.
+This project is an Express.js server that uses TensorFlow.js to classify Sinhala handwritten characters from uploaded images.
+It processes the images, runs predictions using a pre-trained model, and returns the predicted Sinhala character through an API.
+This system is designed to assist in recognizing Sinhala handwriting, and can be extended with additional features or improved model accuracy.

 ## Features
 - Accepts image uploads via an API endpoint.